 - Using scalers (scraping tools), current (scoop-shaped instruments) and sometimes additional high-frequency ultrasonic scalers, the hygienist cleans each tooth.
 Cleaning is performed below the gum and between the teeth as well.

 - Your hygienist gently polishes the teeth to ensure that the enamel is not disturbed.
 Toothpaste or a combination of baking soda and water may be used to complete the polishing.

 3. The Education

-Following the investigative stage of your oral exam, your dentist will spend some time with you talking about his findings, concerns and any problematic issues.
+Following the investigative stage of your oral exam, your dentist will spend some time with you talking about his findings, concerns, and any problematic issues.
 You may be advised to consult with a specialist if more complicated or advanced work is required.
 A treatment plan is discussed at this point in the visit.

 - Professional cleaning is recommended every six months or as often as every two months should you be at risk for periodontal disease, are a smoker or a diabetic.
-Even those who require deep cleaning or scaling at the standard six-month interval might be better served by more frequent cleanings to avoid further damage, disease and the more invasive treatment necessities (such as scaling and root planing) that can produce tooth sensitivity.
+Even those who require deep cleaning or scaling at the standard six-month interval might be better served by more frequent cleanings to avoid further damage, disease and the more invasive treatment necessities (such as scaling and root planning) that can produce tooth sensitivity.
 Get Dental X Rays and Oral Exams at very low cost.